Kodedbykenzie/grade-book-app_PreciousChibunduMozia/README.md

 The GradeBook Application is a Python-based software designed to manage and track student performance in various courses.
 It leverages several key programming techniques such as Object-Oriented Programming (OOP), data structures, file handling, and arithmetic operations to deliver a robust solution for academic management.

 ## Features
-##### Add Student: Allows the user to add a new student by entering their email and names.
+ * Add Student: Allows the user to add a new student by entering their email and names.
-##### Add Course: Enables the addition of new courses with details such as course name, trimester, and credits.
+* Add Course: Enables the addition of new courses with details such as course name, trimester, and credits.
-##### Register Student for Course
-Facilitates student registration for courses along with the grades they obtained.
+* Register Student for Course: Facilitates student registration for courses along with the grades they obtained.
-##### Calculate Ranking: Computes and displays the ranking of students based on their GPA.
+* Calculate Ranking: Computes and displays the ranking of students based on their GPA.
-##### Search by Grade: Searches and lists students who have achieved a specified grade in their courses.
+* Search by Grade: Searches and lists students who have achieved a specified grade in their courses.
-##### Generate Transcript: Produces a transcript for a student detailing their courses, grades, and GPA.
+* Generate Transcript: Produces a transcript for a student detailing their courses, grades, and GPA.
-##### List All Students: Displays a list of all students along with their email and GPA.
+* List All Students: Displays a list of all students along with their email and GPA.
-##### Exit
+* Exit

 ## Getting Started
 ```bash